 The idea revolves around us being lazy to change due to a lack of effort, allowing ourselves to be stressed or distracted by our mobile phones when we should be looking at how we see ourselves.
 Quite clichéd things but things I haven’t really ever thought about too deeply.

 Last week I was in a horrendous mood because of the rain.
-Sounds stupid, but I don’t own a coat with a hood, I found out there are problems with my tax from my last job, I lost my purse a few days before and I was RAGING.
+Sounds stupid, but I don’t own a coat with a hood, I recently found out there are problems with my tax from my last job, I lost my purse a few days before and I was RAGING.
 I stomped home, threw my gym stuff on and raced down to the gym in a horrid mood.
 As soon as I got there I managed to drop my phone onto the metal rail of the cross-trainer and it smashed horrifically.
 What I could or should have done is really thought

 2) I have heard from the person who has my purse I should be able to get it back